Michal-Atlas/DawnStorm/system/index.md

 ---

-**Kein Roar** - Once a day, you are able to Roar so loud that any creatures within a 30 meter radius, must succeed at a `DA 9` Check, or become `Frightened` of you for 6 Seconds.
+**Kein Roar** - Once a day, you are able to Roar so loud that any creatures within a 30 meter radius, must succeed at a `RD 9` Check, or become `Frightened` of you for 6 Seconds.

 ---